 Today she resides in Tennessee with her husband, Jon, and two sons, Aidan and Tristan.
 At lunchtime she can often be found in her favorite tearoom where she enjoys quiche, scones, and fruit tea.

 Katie Rodgers Boxeth, CES Content Editor, holds a Master of Divinity from George Fox Evangelical Seminary, and a Bachelor of Arts in Theater from Lewis and Clark College.
 She served as a children’s pastor in Portland, Oregon for seven years.
 With an eye for detail and an ear for flow, Katie enjoys polishing the written word until it gleams.

 Her love of writing began early in life, when many of her short poems were published in small poetry journals.
 Recently, the bulk of her writing has been either academic, as she graduated GFES in May 2011, or utilitarian, as she serves the staff of her church in writing job descriptions, policy manuals, emergency protocol, etc. However, she has plans to return to creative writing when the bug gives her the bite.
 Currently, the only bite she’s getting is from her little teething daughter!
 Allie is a joy and a delight and keeps things lively for Katie and daddy, Tim.

 Katie specializes in editing for writers who have theological content to communicate.
 Her masters degree enables her to not only hone your words to get at the heart of your message, but to check for consistency and historical continuity.
 Bringing a work from concept to finished masterpiece is a journey—Katie looks forward to traveling with you!

-Zillah Williams was born in England
+Zillah Williams, CES Proofreader and Line Editor, was born in England

 and emigrated with her parents to Sydney, Australia in her early teens.
 A writer,